• Home

 Some paint cans will come with metal clips around the top – this is really common when you’ve ordered paint or stain online!

-The only thing to look out for here is that sometimes these things can fly off if you aren’t careful, so be prepared for flying metal clips.
+The only thing to look out for here is that sometimes these things can fly off if you aren’t careful.
+So, be prepared for flying metal clips.
 As long as you move slowly and steadily, however, they do just pop off and you can open the paint can as normal!

 how do you close a paint can?